Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Twenty years earlier, in 1498, another famous death had taken place at Amboise: that of King Charles VIII of France.
 It was a senseless accident.

-A warren of tunnels linked the different parts of the castle, and many were used for such events as the changing of the guard, or for use to living quarters or the medieval equivalent of a staff cafeteria, the Salle des Lys.
+A warren of tunnels linked the different parts of the castle, and many were used for such events as the changing of the guard, or as living quarters, or the medieval equivalent of a staff cafeteria, the Salle des Lys.

 It is also quite ingenious for its lighting, which enters the well-like structure through openings along the side and top, giving it the impression of a cathedral lit by candlelight.